 How much life insurance do I need?

-We have provided guidance on this question in this article, but you can also use our life insurance calculators to help you estimate your life insurance needs and the cover you may be eligible for, so that you have some idea of what to expect from your financial planner:
+You can use Canstar’s life insurance calculators to help you estimate your life insurance needs and the cover you may be eligible for:

-- Life Insurance Needs Calculator: Find out an estimate of how much insurance and income protection cover you may need in the event of a trauma, death, total and permanent disablement (TPD) or if you are unable to work.
+- Life Insurance Needs Calculator: This calculator can help you work out an estimate of how much insurance and income protection cover you may need.

-- Income Protection Insurance Calculator: Find out an estimate of how much cover you may be able to apply for if you were unable to work due to illness or injury.
+- Income Protection Insurance Calculator: This calculator can help you work out an estimate of how much cover you may want to apply for, in case you were to become unable to work due to illness or injury.

 The cost of life insurance may vary depending on a number of factors including your age, gender and whether or not you smoke.
 You may need to ask a financial adviser or trusted professional about how you can get the right life insurance coverage for your situation and your budget.